danttt/Central-European-Towns/README.md

 ### Code Reference

-All code is thoroughly commented.
 For better handling, the main nml file has been split into pnml files for each house type, the header, and the set's functions.
-The main nml file is compiled by the help of the 'makenml' python script.
+The main nml file is compiled using the 'makenml' python script.
+It needs the 'nmlmaketools' script in the scripts subfolder to work.

 All data is provided in /src/ (https://github.com/danttt/Central-European-Towns).